Who We Are

 T4T is best known for its unprecedented work in Police-Community Integrated Training and Education (P-CITE).
 P-CITE is a national initiative aimed at enhancing how law enforcement responds to dynamic situations, especially with individuals demonstrating behavioral health conditions and intellectual or developmental disabilities.
 It focuses on increasing awareness, offering specialized training, and promoting evidence-informed practices in policing.
 Access all media here.

 An expert in transforming traumatic circumstances into healing opportunities, Shenmiakhu developed Community Conscious Policing, a public-health response model to end unnecessary police violence.
-Explore the following content, which features T4T’s impact, Shenmiakhu’s pespective, and his book on the subject.
+Explore the following content, many of which features T4T’s impact, Shenmiakhu’s pespective, and his book on the subject.

 May 2022